userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 > ⓘ We have only tested this example on an *amd64* system, but the `kde-neon` extension is also available for *arm64*.
 If you can successfully build the snap on an *arm64* system, please let us know in our [Discourse thread](https://forum.snapcraft.com/t/qt5-and-kde-frameworks-applications/13753).

 The resulting snap can be installed locally.
-You need to specify the `--devmode` flag here as we're installing an unconfined application:
+You need to specify the `--devmode` option as we're installing an unconfined application:

 ```bash
 $ sudo snap install kcalc-example_*.snap --devmode